-It is quite obvious that assessments which run on computers are computer-based assessments.
+It is quite obvious that assessments that run on computers are computer-based assessments.
 But, here’s what confuses many people - all assessments are online.

-Many people would ask - what is computer based testing?
+Many people would ask - what is computer-based assessment?
 Is it always online?

 Offline assessments: Let us begin with offline assessments.
 These are the assessments that are created on a computer-based test software and are available only on a single device.

 These tests are offline, so a single set of tests cannot be taken on two devices simultaneously and the responses are stored in a database.
 The grades are assigned manually and the reports are prepared much later.

 Online assessments: Online assessments or online computer-based tests are created using online assessment software so they can be taken anytime, anywhere, and on any device.

 Online assessment in education is vital since a single set of tests or assessments can be attempted on many devices at the same time.
 The answers can be automatically graded and the responses are stored in auto-generated reports.

 The reports can be visited anytime by instructors to review individual or group performances.
 You can easily create reports using an online assessment tool.